Based on matches up to 31st March 2021

-This rankings system was developed for the INF by statistician David Kendix.
+This rankings system was developed for World Netball by statistician David Kendix.

 A rating is a measure of the average performance of a team over a series of matches.
 Each team earns a certain number of points from each international match.
 Their rating is the total number of points earned divided by the number of matches played.
 The team with the highest rating is ranked first in the world.
 The next highest rating is ranked second and so on.

 Weighting Matches played a long time ago are a poorer guide to current form than more recent results.
 Therefore past results are weighted, giving a lower weighting to earlier results.
-For the purposes of this list, matches played since July 2018 currently have a full weighting (100%).
-Matches played in the two previous years (July 2016-June 2018) have a weighting of 50%.
+For the purposes of this list, matches played since July 2019 currently have a full weighting (100%).
+Matches played in the two previous years (July 2017-June 2019) have a weighting of 50%.
 Earlier matches are not directly included in the ratings at all.

 Each July, the oldest year of results will drop out of the ratings and the weightings redistributed.
 This is the one annual occasion when the rankings list could alter other than through a match being played.